fluxcd/flux2/rfcs/0010-multi-tenant-workload-identity/README.md

 specified in the `spec.provider` field (or similar, see the last paragraph of this section).
 If only the `spec.provider` field is present, then the controller would use single-tenant workload identity, i.e. the identity of the controller itself.

+Alongside `spec.serviceAccountName` in the Flux APIs, we propose adding the binary flag `--use-service-account-for-provider-auth`.
+By default this flag would be set to `false`, meaning that the controller would use single-tenant workload identity for all the objects, i.e. the identity of the controller itself.
+When set to `true`, workload identity would require the `spec.serviceAccountName` field to be present in the object, and the controller would use the identity of the `ServiceAccount` specified in the object for accessing the cloud provider resources.

 In addition to this field, we propose adding the field `spec.sts.endpoint` for specifying the STS endpoint to use for exchanging the Kubernetes token for the